ARES / DCARC NETS

 Tom Whitehurst, KC5UN

 All radio operators are welcome to participate in our nets.
 These nets allow practice for the net control operator as well as all operators that check in.
-We never know when this practice will be used for real in bad weather or life saving emergency situations.
+We never know when this practice will be used for real in bad weather or lifesaving emergency situations.
 Radio operators can be called upon at any time of day or night to provide communications for local, county, state, national or international.
-The AENZ net results are relayed to the ARRL and the Emergency Communication group Net results are relayed to the North Alabama SKYWARN.
-The South East Linked Repeater Net, connects repeaters in Kentucky, Tennessee, Georgia, Alabama and the Carolinas.
-All amateurs are welcome on all our nets!
+The AENZ net results are relayed to the ARRL and the Practice Weather Net results are relayed to the weekly North Alabama SKYWARN net.

 DeKalb County Amateur Radio Club supports DeKalb County EMA, North Alabama